 Anh does not diet or fast.
 For her, losing weight is a long journey, "if you eat extremely, the results will not last."

 In addition to nutrition, she spends 30 minutes in the morning exercising.
 Due to belly fat, Anh chooses cardio exercises to burn fat all over her body.
 After exercising, the woman stretches for another 10-15 minutes to avoid pain and injury.
-Currently, she has switched to resistance training to support the muscle gain process.
+Currently, she has switched to resistance training to support the muscle growth process.

 Current appearance of the 40-year-old mother of two.
 Photo: Character provided

-Looking at her now, no one would think that Anh is over 40 years old.
+Looking at her now, no one would think Anh is over 40 years old.
 She feels younger and more active after losing weight and eating clean.

 "At any age, women should prioritize their health.
 As women, you must be beautiful, then everything around you will automatically become beautiful," Anh shared.